dlcs/protagonist/docs/rfcs/024-pdf-generation-text-services.md

 For TS to build a PDF it first needs to build the text artefacts, the PDF can only be generated once this has been done, see [architecture](https://github.com/dlcs/text-services#architecture).
 The former is an asynchronous operation that accepts a payload in a similar format to Fireball.

-We will continue to use the control-file as a means to track what's been created/what should already exist.
+We will continue to use the control-file as a means to track what's been created/what should already exist, and we will use the [`sourceData`](https://github.com/dlcs/text-services/blob/main/docs/builder-api.md#sourcedata-format) payload format, which Protagonist will manually build.

 TS will raise a 'job completed' notification that Protagonist can subscribe to.
 Once that's done we can, out of band, generate and fetch the PDF and upload it to S3 storage, updating the control-file.
 Subsequent GET requests will be served the generated PDF.